coreybruyere/skeleton-ui/README.md

 - Document yalc process in CONTRIBUTING
 - Figure out Props of issue in MDX files
 - Update README in individual packages
 - Document usage (Use as template or import)
 - Add simple icon component
+- Add context provider for alert state